 - In Spin City, Mayor Winston and an ex-girlfriend from his college days had apparently been driven apart by an overly competitive tennis match.

 - This also pops up in season nine.
-Marshall makes a very big decision without consulting Lilly but it is clearly something that a loving couple can work through.
-Then we find out that Marshall still has deep resentment and trust issues from seven years previously when Lilly broke off their engagement and left for San Francisco to pursue an art career.
-They never really addressed it after Lilly came back and they got back together.
-Over time it has festered with Marshall not trusting Lilly and subconsciously trying to "win" in their marriage to punish Lilly.
+Marshall makes a very big decision without consulting Lily but it is clearly something that a loving couple can work through.
+Then we find out that Marshall still has deep resentment and trust issues from seven years previously when Lily broke off their engagement and left for San Francisco to pursue an art career.
+They never really addressed it after Lily came back and they got back together.
+Over time it has festered with Marshall not trusting Lily and subconsciously trying to "win" in their marriage to punish Lily.
 It's lampshaded that if they do not deal with this properly, it will wreck their marriage sooner or later.

 - A sketch in That Mitchell and Webb Sound has a woman and her husband half-heartedly arguing about his having an affair.
 Turns out she's really just itching to pick a fight because she hasn't gotten over the far worse trauma caused by him leaving the fridge door open a week earlier.
 She had to throw out almost a whole quiche!